erikaylopez/Professional-README-Generator/Develop/README.md

 # Professional-README-Generator

 # Description 📝
 The purpose of this README generator is to provide a high quality sample of what a README file should entail so that the intended audience can benefit from reading and learning from the content provided.
-This README file was created utilizing Node.js.
+This README file was created utilizing Node.js for a command line application.

 # Table of Contents 📚
 - [Installation](#installation-📎)